-Tina screamed!
+Tina screamed.
 She screamed like no one had screamed in ages.
 A terrified, intense scream from hell.
-Then she ran.
+She ran.
 She did not look back.
 She ran towards the gate.
 She opened it.
 Stopped.
 Froze.
 The horrible figure stood on the trail.
 She recoiled.
 He started to walk towards her.
-She turned and ran.
+She turned and ran towards the house.
 She didn’t scream any more.
 She was too scared.

 She stares into his eyes.
 The killer.
 He stands in front of the only exit.
 She begins to cry.
 Sinks down on her knees.
 Begging.
 Pleading.
 Don’t hurt me.
 Please, don’t hurt me!

 He walks over to her.
 His eyes lit up with hatred.

 He lifts the saw.
 Slices her shoulder near the neck.
 The saw sinks into her flesh.
 A strange, choked wail comes out of her.
 He pulls the saw.
 Bones cut.
 She lies on the floor.
 The blood pumping from her neck.
 He strikes again.
 Again.
 And again.